ravjotbrar/valkey-rfc/ValkeySkyscope.md

 When a hot key detection cycle begins, the system first queries slot-level metrics across all cluster nodes to identify slots experiencing high activity across the four monitored dimensions.
 Slots exceeding configurable thresholds trigger the second phase, where targeted SCAN operations examine keys within those specific slots.
 This approach reduces the scanning scope from potentially millions of keys across the entire cluster, to hundreds or thousands of keys within identified hot slots.

 We store hot key data in a structured format that includes timestamp, instance identifier, key name, access count, memory bytes, and slot identifier for analysis and correlation with cluster performance metrics.
-This data structure enables both real-time monitoring and historical analysis, supporting capacity planning and performance optimization workflows.
+This data structure enables both near real-time monitoring and historical analysis, supporting capacity planning and performance optimization workflows.

 ### Community Engagement and Development Strategy